No Crystal Stair

 No Crystal Stair is a 1997 novel by Canadian author Mairuth Sarsfield.
+It is a coming-of-age story set in the Little Burgundy district of Montreal during the 1940s.

 The title is a reference to the line "Life for me ain't been no crystal stair" in Langston Hughes's poem "Mother to Son".

 Plot summary

-No Crystal Stair is a coming-of-age story set in the Little Burgundy district of Montreal during the 1940s.

 Widow Marion Willow works at two jobs to raise her three daughters properly.
 Fighting racism and sexism, Marion schools her girls in manners, English poetry and the need for an education; her elegant neighbour and rival (both women are in love with railway porter Edmund Thompson) teaches the children the ways of the street and their black cultural heritage.

 Major themes

 Two themes in the novel run through No Crystal Stair: passing as white and surviving as black.
 Sarsfield recounts a story about the desire to survive, all the while depicting the cosmopolitan Montreal of the 1940s, a city inhabited by jazz musicians, socialites, artists and gangsters.